Jean Kilbourne: Public reception and impact

 In the 1970s, Kilbourne's work pioneered the criticism of a growing trend among advertisers to objectify women, now a robust field within feminist criticism of the media.
 According to The New York Times Magazine and The Boston Globe, she was among the top three most popular guest lecturers on college campuses, speaking at more than half of all universities and colleges in Northern America.
 Her 2000 book, Can’t Buy My Love, was recognized with a Distinguished Publication Award from the Association for Women in Psychology.

-In 2015, she was inducted into the National Women's Hall of Fame.
+In 2015, she was inducted into the National Women's Hall of Fame and received the Humanist Heroine Award from the American Humanist Association.

 In 2019, 40 years after the release of her documentary Killing Us Softly, Jennifer Pozner, the director of the organization Women in Media & News, said, "Kilbourne’s main point—that advertising creates a toxic cultural environment in which sexual objectification, physical subjugation and intellectual trivialization of women has deep psychological and political resonance—is more compelling than ever."
 The series has been widely used in the fields of social psychology, gender studies, and communication studies since the 1980s.